India’s Zomato raises $100M from Tiger Global, says it is planning to file for IPO next year – TechCrunch

 The startup also faced obstacles in raising new capital.
 It kickstarted its financing round a year ago, but had secured only $50 million as of a month ago.
 The startup had originally anticipated closing this round, at about $600 million, in January this year.

 In an emailed response to TechCrunch queries in April, Goyal had attributed the delays to the spread of coronavirus and said he expected to close the round by mid-May.
-He wrote to employees today that Tiger Global, Temasek, Baillie Gifford, and Ant Financial had already participated in the current round.
+He wrote to employees today that Tiger Global, Temasek, Baillie Gifford and Ant Financial had already participated in the current round.